ibm-cloud-docs/virtual-servers/vsi_upgrading_port_speeds_linux.md

    ```
    {: screen}

-To change the speed, edit the following file using your favorite text editor:
+To change the speed, edit the following file by using your favorite text editor:

    ```text
    /etc/sysconfig/network-scripts/ifcfg-eth#   (ifcfg-eth1 for public, ifcfg-eth0 for private)
    ```
    {: pre}

-You will find the following line:
+You see find the following line:

    ```text
    ETHTOOL_OPTS="autoneg off speed 100 duplex full"